DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 * postgraduate teaching apprenticeships (PGTA)
 * Teach First teacher training

 If you do not already have a degree, you may be eligible for a [teacher degree apprenticeship (TDA)](/train-to-be-a-teacher/teacher-degree-apprenticeships).
-A TDA is an undergraduate teacher training courses where you’ll work in a school and earn a salary while getting a bachelor’s degree and QTS.
+A TDA is an undergraduate courses where you’ll work in a school and earn a salary while getting a degree and QTS.

 All salaried courses are broadly the same, but the course length and qualifications you work towards may vary.